kiddphunk/kiddphunk.github.com/_posts/2011-09-25-aint-nothin-but-a-google-voice-thang-baby.markdown

 Around Christmas 2009 I got the urge to call up my Google Voice number and leave a message to see how it would translate the 'a cappella' version of [*Nothin' but a 'G'Thang*](http://en.wikipedia.org/wiki/Nuthin'_but_a_'G'_Thang).

-**The way I see it, there must come a time when not only will this be nearly translatable, but I might receive voice-analysis  meta-data along with the transcription indicating that indeed, Snoop and Dre just left a message for me. **
+**The way I see it, there must come a time when not only will this be nearly translatable, but I will receive voice-analysis meta-data along with the transcription that will indicate that indeed, Snoop and Dr. Dre just left a message for me. **

-**I could then take the high-fidelity transcription and use it to generate a high-fidelity vocal rendering, using a pair of $.99-cent voice-synthesis packs I purchased on iTunes that provide me with accurate vocal emulations of the two famous MCs.**
+**I could then take the high-fidelity transcription and use it to generate a high-fidelity vocal rendering, using a pair of $.99-cent OS X voice-synthesis packs I purchased on iTunes that provide me with accurate vocal emulations of the two famous MCs.**

-**Finally I drop the generated vocals over the original instrumental track and compare to the original track from 1993.
+**Finally I would drop the generated vocals over the original instrumental track and compare to the original track from 1993.
 I propose this as a standard test for end-to-end speech recognition to &#10145; speech synthesis: <em>The 'G' Thang Benchmark.</em>**

 Alas, the days of Snoop reading us our morning newsfeeds is far away; for the most part [the translation](/images/projects/gvthang/GV_translation_orig.rtf) is a far cry from [the original](/images/projects/gvthang/orig_words_raw.txt), although there are some funny interpretations: